-All dives are completed with a single breath and the 8 generally recognized disciplines are:
+All dives are completed with a single breath, and the eight generally recognized disciplines are:

 Constant Weight (CWT)